ZoneMinder/zoneminder/README.txt

 wrapping.
-o    FIX - A couple of remnant hard coded text elements have been replaced with tokens as they should have been originally. o    FIX - Previously separate 'object' and 'embed' tags were used for Internet Explorer and non-IE browsers.
+o    FIX - A couple of remnant hard coded text elements have been replaced with tokens as they should have been originally. o    FIX - Previously separate `object' and `embed' tags were used for Internet Explorer and non-IE browsers.
 These have been merged so that browsers will use whichever tag is appropriate.
 Any player controls that were present should now